kby-ai/FaceAttribute-Flutter/README.md

   flutter pub get
   flutter run
   ```
-  If you plan to run the iOS app, please refer to the following [link](https://docs.flutter.dev/deployment/ios) for detailed instructions.</br>
+  If you plan to run the `iOS` app, please refer to the following [link](https://docs.flutter.dev/deployment/ios) for detailed instructions.</br>
+### 3. Building the APK for Release
+  To create a release `APK`, configure `ProGuard` as described in this file:https://github.com/kby-ai/FaceRecognition-Flutter/blob/76f1982ed301e219d864f22b584e9e34222464ea/android/app/proguard-rules.pro#L22-L22

 ## About SDK
 ### 1. Setup
 #### 1.1 Setting Up Face SDK